marekandreas/elpa/documentation/INSTALL.md

 in the most cases the *ELPA* configure step will recognize the needed libraries automatically.
 No setting of any library paths should be necessary.

-If your configure steps finish succcessfully, please continue at "G) Choice of ELPA2 compute kernels".
+If your configure steps finish succcessfully, please continue at "2.5 Choice of ELPA2 compute kernels".
-If your configure step aborts, or you want to use libraries in non standard paths please continue at "F) Non standard paths or non standard libraries".
+If your configure step aborts, or you want to use libraries in non standard paths please continue at "2.4 Non standard paths or non standard libraries".

-### Non standard paths or non standard libraries ###
+### 2.4 Non standard paths or non standard libraries ###

 If standard libraries are on the build system either installed in non standard paths, or special non standard libraries (e.g. *Intel's MKL*) should be used, it might be necessary